Schedule

-All sessions are pending approval by NCCAOM and the California Acupuncture Board
+All sessions are pending approval by NCBAHM and the California Acupuncture Board

-The NCCAOM category is listed next to each session name.
+The NCBAHM category is listed next to each session name.
 The conference is not separately approved by the Florida Acupuncture Board.
-However, Florida may accept NCCAOM-approved courses.
+However, Florida may accept NCBAHM-approved courses.
 Please contact the Florida Acupuncture Board for more information.

 Click on the speaker’s name to see their bio.
 The schedule below is listed in Pacific Time.
 For Eastern Time, add 3 hours; for Central Time, 2 hours; and for Mountain Time, 1 hour.